I. CORE | II. CAPSTONE COURSE SERIES FOR MS | III. ELECTIVES FOR MS | IV. THESIS-BASED REQUIREMENTS

 Thesis students are expected to (1) meet online with their committees at least twice annually to review their progress, (2) document teaching efforts, (3) attend online national rounds, and (4) develop and defend their thesis.

 III.
-Electives – Required 15 credits or more for Master of Science
+Electives – Required 15 credits for Master of Science

 III-a – Electives in Shelter Medicine